ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 #### Interactivity and API usage

 Bento enabled components in standalone use are highly interactive through their API.
-In Bento standalone use, the element's API replaces AMP Actions and events and [`amp-bind`](https://amp.dev/documentation/components/amp-bind/?format=websites).
+In Bento standalone use, the element's API replaces AMP Actions and Events and [`amp-bind`](https://amp.dev/documentation/components/amp-bind/?format=websites).

 The `amp-accordion` component API is accessible by including the following script tag in your document: